Kristfur/powdery_mildew_detection/README.md

 ## Hypothesis and how to validate?

   1. The leaves infected with powdery mildew have patches of white discoloration on the leaf.
      - An average image study will be useful to investigate this.
 We are expecting the average powdery mildew image to show white patches where the powdery mildew is present.
-We will compare the healthy to the powdery mildew average image and we expect to not see whit patches on the average healthy image.
+We will compare the healthy to the powdery mildew average image and we expect to not see white patches on the average healthy image.
   2. Healthy leaves have a more uniform, greener color.
      - An average variability image study will be useful to investigate this.
 We expect to see a dark area on the healthy variability image, meaning that the leaves have a more consistant color.
 And for the powdery mildew, we expect to see more lighter areas all over the leaf in the variavility image indicating that the powdery mildew leaves are not a consistant green color.
   3. Infected leaves have overall smoother edges, and a less defined "leaf" shape.